TimTr/Dotfiles/readme.md

 # dotfiles for Tim Triemstra

+To read more documentation [in the "about" document here](./Docs/about.html).

 On a Mac, first install Xcode or the command line tools package.
 Then run:

 ```